DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Experiments on Downstream Tasks

-In this section, we compare our fine-tuned VOT and VOS models, denoted as DropTrack and DropSeg, with state-of-the-art approaches on VOT and VOS benchmarks.
-We use DropMAE trained on K700 with 800 epochs as the pre-training model for both VOT and VOS fine-tuning.
+In this section, we compare our fine-tuned models for six downstream tasks with state-of-the-art approaches on various benchmarks.
+We use DropMAE trained on K700 with 800 epochs as the pre-trained model for both VOT and VOS fine-tuning.
+For the other downstream tasks, DropMAE trained on K400 with 1600 epochs is used as the pre-trained model for a fair comparison w/ other video-based self-supervised approaches.